facebookresearch/dora/README.md

 dora launch [--dev] [-g NUMBER_OF_GPUS] [TRAINING_ARGS ...]
 ```

-Dora will automatically select the appropriate number of nodes and tasks per nodes based on the number of GPU required, as well as scale required memory.
+Dora will automatically select the appropriate number of nodes and tasks per nodes based on the number of GPUs required, as well as scale required memory.
+For instance, if `-g 16`, Dora will schedule on 2 nodes with 8 gpus each.

 This command will launch the command, and immediately tail its log and monitor its progress, just like if it were running in locally.
 If you want to kill the command if you kill the local process, you can add the `-a`, `--attach` flag.
 To avoid tailing the log, just pass `--no_tail`.